bonndan/api-checklist/README.md

 ## Customer Experience

 ### Documentation
 Writing API documentation can be a real bore, but hand-written documentation is usually the best documentation.
 Be sure to include some runnable code or curl command-lines to help get people up-to-speed as quickly as possible.
-You can also look at documentation tools like apiary.io, Mashery I/O Docs, or Swagger.
+You can also look at documentation tools like [apiary.io](http://apiary.io/), [Mashery I/O Docs](http://www.mashery.com/product/io-docs), [RAML](http://raml.org/) or [Swagger](http://swagger.io/).

 ### Design with a Customer!
 Don’t design your API in a vacuum; work with a customer and their use-cases.
 This will help you “Design for Intent” (#23).